-- 1. Instructor will supply scratch paper, pencil and calculator for student use. - 2.
-Nothing will be allowed on tables or desks.
+- A. Instructor will supply scratch paper, pencil and calculator for student use. - B. Nothing will be allowed on tables or desks.
 Items such as: books, backpacks, papers, pencils, cell phones (turned OFF), drinks, cups, glasses, water bottles, food, hats, caps, coats, jackets, hoodies, AND watches will NOT be allowed in the testing area.
 ALL ITEMS will be required to be moved to a designated area.
-NO EXCEPTIONS. - 3.
-Students should use the restroom prior to an exam or quiz. - 4.
-If there is a situation with family issues, please inform your family that you will be taking a test and that you cannot be disturbed during testing.

-At the end of the exam or quiz, the student is to return the pencil, all scratch paper, and calculator to the Instructor.
+NO EXCEPTIONS. - C. Students should use the restroom prior to an exam or quiz. - D. If there is a situation with family issues, please inform your family that you will be taking a test and that you cannot be disturbed during testing. - E. At the end of the exam or quiz, the student is to return the pencil, all scratch paper, and calculator to the instructor. - F. If the instructor reviews student responses to an assessment and determines that the assessment was not effective in measuring student comprehension, it is at the instructor's discretion to determine how to adjust the scores.
+This may include options such as giving all students credit or exempting the item from grading altogether.
+The goal is to ensure fairness and accurately reflect students' understanding of the material.